Liverpool to Edinburgh Mtb Adventure – 17th-22nd May 2020

 A unique mountain bike experience..

-This five day event will follow a route from Bristol to Liverpool which is the second leg of a brand new off-road version of the iconic Land’s End / John O’Groats currently being created by us at Mtb Epics UK.
+This six day event will follow a route from Liverpool to Edinburgh which is the third leg of a brand new off-road version of the iconic Land’s End/John O’Groats currently being created by us at Mtb Epics UK.

-Riding through Bristol, Monmouthshire, Powys, Herefordshire, Shropshire, Denbeighshire, Flintshire, Cheshire and Merseyside, the many highlights will include some of the best mountain biking areas in England & Wales – The Black Mountains, The Long Mynd and The Berwyn Range.
-Other lesser-known highlights include The Blorenge, Radnor Forest, Stiperstones and The Ceiriog Valley.
+Riding through Liverpool, Lancashire, Yorkshire, Cumbria and The Scottish Borders, the many highlights will include some of the best mountain biking areas in England & Scotland – The Lancashire Fells, The Yorkshire Dales, The North Pennines and The Seven Stanes.
+Other lesser-known highlights include The Ribble Valley, The Howgills, Hadrian’s Wall Country and ancient drove trails of The Scottish Borders.

-Make no mistake, this is a tough route for bike and rider, with a high technical aspect in some sections and many steep trails laden with rocks and roots..
+Make no mistake, this is a tough route for bike and rider, with a high technical aspect in some sections and many steep trails, up and down, laden with rocks and roots..

 The remoteness on some sections of this event mean only very limited facilities can be found.
 For this reason, we are keeping numbers low and limited to around 40/50 riders..

-Entries will open on 1st January 2019.
-(NB: Riders who participated in the 1st leg – Land’s End to Bristol, will get priority entry.
+Entries will open on 1st December 2019.
+(NB: Riders who participated in the 1st and/or 2nd legs – Land’s End to Bristol & Bristol to Liverpool, will get priority entry.
 These riders will receive an invite to enter the event several weeks before it goes onto general sale)

 Daily Ride Info (distances and elevation are approximate at the moment)